 The pro version of the Elementor needs to be bought if you want the page builder to be really a better alternative to Visual Composer.

 The pro version comes with features like forms, slides, global widget, pricing table and pro templates up to 100+.

-Another thing you need to note that is, Elementor Pro (paid version) has tight integration with WooCommerce.
+Another thing you need to note is that Elementor Pro (paid version) has tight integration with WooCommerce.
 It has 4 elements especially meant of WooCommerce.
 If you are using a Page Builder exclusively for WooCommerce then, Elementor would be a no-brainer.

 As you can see the pricing is somewhat cheaper than the Thrive Architect.
 But you also need to note that, with any of these plans, you get only one year of free updates.
 As you anyhow need yearly updates, you need to treat the price for 3 sites - $99 / year.

 Whereas, as you witnessed earlier, Thrive Architect comes with lifetime updates at a one-off fee.

 Thrive Architect and Elementor both products are a tie when it comes to page builders.
 But still, I'm slightly leaned towards the Thrive Architect as they come with lucrative pricing, integrations, and lifetime updates.